groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/xlsx.en.md

       content: |
         ```csharp {style=abap}
-        // Load the document into a Signature instance
+        // Instantiate a new Signature object with the document path
         using (Signature signature = new Signature("input.xlsx"))
         {
-            // Create a new TextSignOptions object
+            // Employ BarcodeSignOptions to append a barcode to the document
-            TextSignOptions options = new TextSignOptions("John Smith")
+            BarcodeSignOptions options = new BarcodeSignOptions("Business data")
             {
-                // Configure all the necessary options
+                // Configure the barcode type and additional properties
+                EncodeType = BarcodeTypes.Code128,
                 Left = 50,
-                Top = 200,
+                Top = 150
-                ForeColor = Color.Red
             };

-            // Persist the signed document to local storage
+            // Persist the signed file
             SignResult result = signature.Sign("output.xlsx", options);
         }
         ```